codewars/docs/content/docs/writing-content.md

 ## Writing Markdown

 This theme uses the default `@gridsome/source-filesystem` plugin to look for `.md` files in the `content` folder to create pages.
-If you want to rename the folder, simply open the `gridsome.config.js`, navigate to the options of the plugin and change the `baseDir` option.
+To rename the folder, simply open the `gridsome.config.js`, navigate to the options of the plugin and change the `baseDir` option.

 ```js
 plugins: [